 Our nominated charity in 2021 has once again been The Sophie Rolf Trust - KissyPuppy, for whom our visitors and Harbour users have helped us raise over £17,600 over the last 3 years.
 To read about this amazing charity take a look at their page.

-For Facebook followers we will be continuing our monthly Draw to win a night's FREE visitor berth during 2018 ....
+For Facebook followers we will be continuing our monthly Draw to win a night's FREE visitor berth during 2021 and into 2022.

 The Harbour is a Site of Special Scientific Interest (SSSI) and nearby Brading Marshes are home to the first RSPB site on the Island.
 There are many picturesque walks in and around the area, historic sites to visit, beautiful beaches to enjoy and a busy Harbour where there's always something to watch.
 The villages of Bembridge and St Helens offer a rich variety of shops, restaurants and pubs and are well worth exploring.
 Visit our Local Information section for more details.
 Bembridge Sailing Club and Brading Haven Yacht Club both offer their facilities to visiting yachtsmen - details here.